Payday 2 Review

 Payday 2

-A tale of two different games, Payday 2 doesn’t require much too enjoy, but to have the best chance at a successful life of crime, you may want to bring a few friends along with you.
-As long as everyone has a mic and works as a team, the heists can be fairly lucrative, as you steal priceless artwork, dabble into the production of meth (Breaking Bad anyone?) and rob as many banks as possible.
+A tale of two different games, Payday 2 doesn't require much to enjoy, but to have the best chance at a successful life of crime, you may want to bring a few friends along with you.
+As long as everyone has a mic and works as a team, the heists can be fairly lucrative, as you steal priceless artwork, dabble in the production of meth (Breaking Bad anyone?), and rob as many banks as possible.

-Most of the heists start the same, everyone walks around casing the locations, avoiding detection from security guards and cameras, while keeping an eye out for possible escape routes.
-Before donning the infamous masks, which can be fully customized along with each weapon, civilians and won’t be any the wiser.
-Caution needs to be taken in regards to your current equipment load out.
+Most of the heists start the same: everyone walks around casing the locations, avoiding detection from security guards and cameras, while keeping an eye out for possible escape routes.
+Before donning the infamous masks, which can be fully customized along with each weapon, civilians won't be any the wiser.
+Caution needs to be taken regarding your current equipment loadout.
 Things may get dicey from the get-go due to someone spotting that hidden assault rifle or the bulky armor that sticks out like a sore thumb under your pre-heist suit.

 Teams that work together can pull off the perfect heist before anyone even knows anything is going on.
-Using silenced weapons are one key, although the allure of using some of the flashier weapons may too hard to ignore – especially at lower levels where options are limited.
-Keeping civilians from escaping and bringing unwanted heat, keeps the crime contained.
-In fact, killing innocent bystanders will hurt you in the long run, not only will you be taking out possible hostages, but you’ll be deducted pay at the end of the heist.
+Using silenced weapons is key, although the allure of using some of the flashier weapons may be too hard to ignore – especially at lower levels where options are limited.
+Keeping civilians from escaping and bringing unwanted heat keeps the crime contained.
+In fact, killing innocent bystanders will hurt you in the long run; not only will you be taking out possible hostages, but you'll be deducted pay at the end of the heist.

-The four different classes, Mastermind, Technician, Ghost and Enforcer, each bring something unique to the table.
+The four different classes – Mastermind, Technician, Ghost, and Enforcer – each bring something unique to the table.
 Heists go a lot smoother if everyone chooses a different class to maximize using their special talents.
-The Mastermind acts as Support, able to turn cops to your side, Enforcers are able to bring the big guns, the Technician can deploy various gadgets and the Ghost is your best bet at getting away without being noticed.
-During heists you’ll have to use drills to open safes, although the Ghost class is capable of opening locks much faster.
-Just like in the original Payday, drills will break and require someone to stay close in order to constantly repair it.
+The Mastermind acts as Support, able to turn cops to your side; Enforcers are able to bring the big guns; the Technician can deploy various gadgets; and the Ghost is your best bet at getting away without being noticed.
+During heists, you'll have to use drills to open safes, although the Ghost class is capable of opening locks much faster.
+Just like in the original Payday, drills will break and require someone to stay close in order to constantly repair them.

 Simply Put